jackfranklin/universal-react-talk/universalreact.md

 # There's no requirement to actually go client side

-A server side generated React app with no client side JS is perfectly fine ;)
+A server side generated React app with no client side JS is perfectly fine.

 ---